 Value-added tax (VAT)

-VAT of 10% generally applies on the following activities:
+As of 1 January 2022, VAT of 7% (10% previously) generally applies on the following activities:

 - Importation of goods and services.